 Clinical manifestations and diagnosis of prosthetic joint infections

-Prevention of prosthetic joint infections
+Epidemiology and prevention of prosthetic joint infections

 Prevention of venous thromboembolic disease in medical patients